tikv/tikv/docs/op-guide/horizontal-scale.md

                 --join="http://host1:2379"
 ```

-### Delete a PD node dynamically
+### Remove a PD node dynamically

-You can delete `pd4` using `pd-ctl`:
+You can remove `pd4` using `pd-ctl`:

 ```bash
 ./pd-ctl -u http://host1:2379
 >> member delete pd4
 ```

-### Migrate a PD node dynamically
+### Replace a PD node dynamically

+You might want to replace a PD node in the following scenarios:

+- You need to replace a faulty PD node with a healthy PD node.
+- You need to replace a healthy PD node with a different PD node.

-If you want to migrate a node to a new machine, first add a node on the new machine, and then delete the node on the old machine.
+To replace a PD node, first add a new node to the cluster, migrate all the data from the node you want to remove, and then remove the node.

-You can only migrate one node at a time.
-If you want to migrate multiple nodes, repeat the above steps until you have migrated all nodes.
+You can only replace one PD node at a time.
+If you want to replace multiple nodes, repeat the above steps until you have replaced all nodes.
 After completing each step, you can verify the process by checking the information of all nodes.

-## Scale TiKV
+## Scale out or scale in TiKV

+Before increasing or decreasing the capacity of TiKV, you can view details of the current TiKV cluster.
 Get the information about the existing TiKV nodes through `pd-ctl`:

 ```bash
 ./pd-ctl -u http://host1:2379